 Tips for Going to Walt Disney World with Teens and Tweens

 Disney World is becoming more and more appealing to teens and tweens all the time.
-Star Wars: Galaxy's Edge, Avatar Flight of Passage, Rock 'n' Roller Coaster, or the upcoming Guardians of the Galaxy: Cosmic Rewind?
+Star Wars: Galaxy's Edge, Avatar Flight of Passage, Rock 'n' Roller Coaster, Guardians of the Galaxy: Cosmic Rewind?
 Heck yeah!
 Here’s how to take your teens and tweens to Disney World and not only not embarrass them, but also have a toadally rad time together.

 Involve Your Teens in the Decision-Making